Chapter 22. Spring.NET Web Framework

 }

-As their names imply, BindSourceToTarget method is used to extract and copy bound values from the source object to the target object, while BindTargetToSource does the opposite.
-Both method names and parameter types are very generic for a good reason -- data binding framework can indeed be used to bind any two objects.
+The BindSourceToTarget method is used to extract and copy bound values from the source object to the target object, and BindTargetToSource does the opposite.
+Both method names and parameter types are generic because the data binding framework can be used to bind any two objects.
 Using it to bind web forms to model objects is just one of its possible uses, although a very common one and tightly integrated into the Spring.NET Web Framework.

-The last method in the IBinding interface, SetErrorMessage, enables this by allowing you to specify the resource id of the error message to be displayed in the case of binding error, as well as the list of error providers that messages should be displayed in.
-We will see an example of the SetErrorMessage usage shortly.
+The last method in the IBinding interface, SetErrorMessage, enables you to specify the resource id of the error message to be displayed in case of binding error, as well as a list of strings, that server as identifiers to tag error messages for the purposes of linking specific error messages to locations in the page markup.
+We wil see an example of the SetErrorMessage usage in a later section.

 The IBindingContainer interface extends the IBinding interface and adds the following members: